chrisjanaqi/the_binding_of_ferris/readme.md

-# Isaac's Tears
+# The Binding Of Ferris

-Small learning project in pure rust using the bevy game engine.
+The Binding of Ferris is a clone of the game The Binding Of Isaac written in rust using the [bevy game engine](https://bevyengine.org/).